 Seal access points such as holes in screens.
 Caulk cracks in walls and fill any holes larger than 1/4 inch with cement, steel wool or metal.

 To effectively combat pests, learn their habits, life cycle, likes and dislikes to determine the best way to get rid of them.
 Here are some natural solutions to prevent and/or get rid of common household pests:

-Before using any pesticide product, reach the directions thoroughly to minimize risks to pets.
+Before using any pesticide product, read the directions thoroughly to minimize risks to pets.
 Even though product labels may state it’s natural, if you have any questions, check with your vet before using the product.
 Remove all pet food and water bowls, toys and bedding before applying pesticides.